Patricia Gruben: Career

-In addition to filmmaking, Gruben has created The Secret Doctrine, a play about the Russian occultist Helena Blavatsky, which was staged in Vancouver in 2013, starring Gabrielle Rose; and an accompanying art installation, The Veil of Nature, which simulated the laboratory of Oliver Lodge, a 19th century physicist and occult scientist.
+In addition to filmmaking, Gruben has created The Secret Doctrine, a play about the Russian occultist Helena Blavatsky, which was staged in Vancouver in 2013, starring Gabrielle Rose; and an accompanying art installation, The Veil of Nature, which simulated the laboratory of Oliver Lodge, a 19th-century physicist, and occult scientist.

-As an associate professor at Simon Fraser University, Gruben taught courses in film production, screenwriting and film studies, specializing in nonlinear narrative and Indian cinema.
+As an associate professor at Simon Fraser University, Gruben taught courses in film production, screenwriting, and film studies, specializing in nonlinear narrative and Indian cinema.
 During this time she published numerous scholarly articles on film, literature and cultural studies while developing several screenplays.
 Since leaving SFU in 2018, she has made two films: the short drama Floating Islands (2019) and the hybrid feature film Heart of Gold (2023).

 She has been on the executive board of the Hari Sharma Foundation and the South Asian Film Education Society since 2012, and has served on numerous other boards and arts juries.
 From 2015-2019 she was on the permanent jury for the Daryl Duke Prize.
 She is married to composer Martin Gotfrit and has two sons, both musicians and community workers.

 Awards

-Gruben received the Teamsters 155 Woman of the Year Award in 2015 from Women in Film and Television, a non-for-profit organization that hosts the awards.
-The award requires that the recipient be "a woman who has achieved a significant success in the field of film or television, and who is recognized for mentoring other women in the industry."
+Gruben received the Teamsters 155 Woman of the Year Award in 2015 from Women in Film and Television, a not-for-profit organization that hosts the awards.
+The award requires that the recipient be "a woman who has achieved significant success in the field of film or television, and who is recognized for mentoring other women in the industry."